 Of course, first you’ll need a venue to use as your “launchpad.”
 The simplest place to find a space is Peerspace, boasting thousands of bookable, unique venues in metros across the country.
 Choose your theme or mood — cozy and warm, modern industrial, sprawling and picturesque — and then find your perfect-match venue on Peerspace!

 What are you launching?
 Is it a brilliant new piece of software, a fabulous cookbook, a proprietary blend of wine, or a new marketing or fundraising campaign?
 Use the product itself to drive the planning process.
 It seems redundant to say, but you have to make sure the point is clear to your guests — that is, refrain from focusing exclusively on the design of the event, as people may forget why they’re there.
 Once you have that clear picture in mind, get planning!

-1. Get creative with color
+1. Get creative with color or a theme

 Regardless of the budget or size of the event, color is a simple place to start.
 If you blanket the room in your product’s signature colors, it may come across as suffocating!
 Instead, create a palette that will complement (and not overshadow) your color scheme.
 Select neutrals as a base for table linens—creamy ivory, tan, or shades of gray—then add pops of color with centerpieces, uplights, and even the staff uniforms.